sicksidex/project-stitch/README.md

 project-stitch
 ==============

-Open Source library for splitting Google Maps accross different mobile devices dynamically
+Open Source library for splitting Google Maps across different mobile devices dynamically, with clever features like a control panel and menu for various settings and options.